aldertzomer/Microbial-Genomics-2022/_episodes/20_Introduction_study.md

 ### How to login

-Follow the instructions at [https://aschuerch.github.io/Microbial-Genomics-2018/02-intro-cloud/index.html](https://aschuerch.github.io/Microbial-Genomics-2018/02-intro-cloud/index.html).
+Follow the instructions at <google docs file>.
-Use the hostname listed in the Etherpad.
+The server we will be using is named klif2.uu.nl, ipaddress: 131.211.18.6.
 We will be using a shared server as the tools used for this part of the course require more computing power and small single Amazon instances will not be sufficient.
 As a consequence, everyone has their own username/password (see the Google Docs file).
+It is possible to access the server using our Jupyterhub system [https://klif2.uu.nl}(https://klif2.uu.nl), however use of MobaXterm is recommended.

 ### Where are the files located